EN 301 549: Versions over time

+Why digital standards matter

+EN 301 549 has generally adopted the latest recommended version of Web Content Accessibility Guidelines from the W3C's Web Accessibility Initiative, after a period of review.
 In version 2.1.2 the Harmonized Accessibility Standards officially adopted the W3C's WCAG 2.1 guidelines.
-Previous versions of EN 301 549 embraced WCAG 2.0 as an ‘electronic attachment’, but version 2.1.2 directly referenced WCAG 2.1 AA.
+Previous versions of EN 301 549 embraced WCAG 2.0 as an ‘electronic attachment’.
+The next version of EN 301 549 (v4.1.1) will be released in 2026.
+This new version is planned to support the European Accessibility Act and to include WCAG 2.2 AA, as well as significant updates to requirements related to Real-Time Text.

-The EU approved the Web Accessibility Directive before this harmonized standard had been developed.
+The EU approved the Web Accessibility Directive before the EN 301 549 standard had been developed.
 The implemented decision provides for the presumption of conformity between member states.
-Member states had until September 2018 to create the laws and regulations which enforce the relevant accessibility requirements.
-Members states are free to determine how they achieve the standards of EN 301 549 and may exceed them.
-However, they now constitute a minimum standard for the EU.
+Having a global guideline like WCAG is great, but it is easier to implement for some countries as a clear standard.
+Member states had until September 2018 to draft the laws and regulations which enforce the relevant accessibility requirements.
+Members states are free to determine how they implement the EN 301 549 standard and may exceed them.
+However, they now constitute a minimum standard for accessibility for European governments.

+What is included

 The standard includes web and mobile applications but also addresses a wide range of other technologies beside those covered by WCAG: